PierrunoYT/DMOSpeech2Speech-Local/README.md

 ## Download Model Checkpoints

-**Note: Model checkpoints are already included in this repository.**
+**Important: Model checkpoints are NOT included in this repository due to their large size.
+You must download them:**

-If you need to download them manually:

-**Note: The model checkpoints are already included in this repository in the `ckpts/` folder, so you can skip this step if they're already present.**

 ```bash
 # Only run if ckpts folder doesn't exist or is empty